-The perfect solution?
+One solution?
 Plant 2-N-1 fruit trees for small spaces!

 2-N-1 fruit trees are great choices for small-space gardeners — you only need one tree to grow several kinds of fruit.
 These trees are grafted to grow multiple varieties of the same fruit on one tree.
 Some fruits require more than one variety in order to cross-pollinate and produce fruit, making 2-N-1 fruit trees technically “self-pollinating”.
-In addition, many of these fruits may ripen at different times, allowing you to extend the harvest season.
-(See examples below.)
+In addition, many of these fruits may ripen at different times, allowing you to extend the harvest season (see examples below).

 Caring for your multi-grafted fruit tree is similar to growing any fruit tree, but there are some things you will do differently.